 The online gaming market has shown positive growth in recent years.
-The global gross gaming yield for online gaming, including all game segments, has been estimated at EUR 34.5 billion for 2015, an increase of 8 percent compared to the previous year.
-The corresponding size for the global online casino market has been estimated at EUR 7.6 billion in 2015, an increase of 9% for the year (source: H2 Gambling Capital, June 2016).
+The global game win for online gaming, including all game segments, has been estimated at EUR 40.0 billion for 2016, an increase of 11 percent compared to the previous year.
+The corresponding size for the global online casino market has been estimated at EUR 10.7 billion in 2016, an increase of 13 percent for the year (source: H2 Gambling Capital, February 2017).

 In September 2015, the Swedish government initiated the process to reregulate the online gaming market and a new law proposal is expected to be announced in 2017 and, if approved by the parliament, come into force during 2018.

-Today the majority of NetEnt’s customers are located in Europe and the Company will continue to focus on the European market, but expansion into North America will also contribute to long-term growth.
-In the US, a few states have opened up for online gaming: Nevada (poker), Delaware (all games) and New Jersey (all games).
+Today, the majority of NetEnt’s customers are located in Europe and the Company will continue to focus on the European market, but expansion into North America is also expected to contribute to long-term growth.
+In the US, a few states have opened for online gaming: Nevada (poker), Delaware (all games) and New Jersey (all games).
 Political steps towards reregulation have also been taken in other states, for example in Pennsylvania and Michigan.
 NetEnt has applied for a license in New Jersey and has been granted transactional waivers to launch games with several operators in the state, while its full license application is being reviewed.
+NetEnt is continuously monitoring developments in other US states that are close to regulating and the Company intends to launch its products on these markets if the conditions are right.
 In Canada, the market is regulated and open for online casino in several provinces such as Ontario, British Columbia and Quebec.
-NetEnt is continuously monitoring developments on markets in North America that have regulated or are close to regulating and the Company intends to launch its products on these markets if the conditions are right.
+As a first step to enter Canada, NetEnt applied for a license in British Columbia during the fourth quarter.

 Among suppliers, the online gaming market is dominated by a handful of companies.
 Most of these offer a broader product portfolio than NetEnt, which remains focused on casino games, and many have also chosen to focus on the poker market.